masammons/website/team/_posts/2021-10-01-mya-moriconi.md

 alumni: true
 ---

-Mya Moriconi is an undergraduate Human Biology major here at the University at Albany.
-She joined the lab in the Fall of 2021 and will be graduating Spring 2024!
+Mya Moriconi was an undergraduate Human Biology major here at the University at Albany.
+She joined the lab in the Fall of 2021 and graduated in the Spring of 2024!